jupyterlab/extension-examples/advanced/server-extension/README.md

 const data = await requestAPI<any>('personal');
 ```

-To use that `await` keyword, the function needs to be marked as asynchrone
+To use that `await` keyword, the function must be declared as asynchronous
 using the `async` keyword:

 ```ts